ykud/tm1cm/README.md

 password: mysecurepassword
 ```

-**NOTE:** If you are using IBM Cloud, You must use an automation user that was included in the IBM Cloud Welcome Back.
+**NOTE:** If you are using IBM Cloud, You must use an non-interactive automation user that was included in the IBM Cloud Welcome Pack.
 It is not possible to connect to use tm1cm with your IBM ID

 ### Update tm1cm.yaml